randomtask2000/design-patterns-for-humans/java/README.md

 **Programmatic Example**

-In PHP, it can be easily done using `clone`
+In Java, it can be easily done using `clone`

 ```php
 class Sheep